Punktum-dk/epp-service-specification/README.md

 Please see the below sections for details on the different sub-commands.

-The command might be blocked and the status code: `serverUpdateProhibited` is returned indicating that an update is not possible.
-The status code `clientUpdateProhibited` will be returned if the issued update request cannot be fulfilled due to a domain lock with the registry.
+The command might be blocked and the status code: `serverUpdateProhibited` is returned in domain info indicating that an update is not possible.
 See also [ICANN description][ICANN] of status codes.

 <a id="update-domain-request"></a>